She’s an American Girl: Trisha Yearwood Through the Years [PICTURES]

 Speaking of Brooks, Yearwood's relationship with her fellow country icon has been almost as well-documented as her career itself.
 Friends from their early days of recording and performing together, the two didn't become an official couple until 2000, after both of their previous marriages ended.
 In 2005, Brooks proposed to Yearwood in front of more than 7,000 fans at a show in Bakersfield, Calif.; they were married later that year in Oklahoma.

-Click through the photo gallery above to see a few of Yearwood’s most unforgettable career moments in pictures.
+Click through the photo gallery below to see a few of Yearwood’s most unforgettable career moments in pictures.